youngryan1993/homepage/_pages/about.md

   - /about.html
 ---

-I am a fourth-year Ph.D. candidate in Electrical Engineering Department at Yale University.
-I am a member of [Intelligent Computing Lab](https://intelligentcomputinglab.yale.edu), advised by Prof. [Priyadarshini Panda](https://scholar.google.com/citations?user=qA5WsYUAAAAJ) .
+I am a fourth-year Ph.D. candidate in the Electrical Engineering Department at Yale University.
+I am a member of [Intelligent Computing Lab](https://intelligentcomputinglab.yale.edu), advised by Prof. [Priyadarshini Panda](https://scholar.google.com/citations?user=qA5WsYUAAAAJ).
 My research aims to build more bio-inspired machine intelligence where the system can achieve both energy efficiency and robust performance.
 I develop learning algorithms that facilitate binary communication (like the human brain) in AI systems while having  hardware-friendly features.
 Also, I look into various practical machine learning tasks, such as continual learning, distributed learning and domain adaptation, enabling learning systems to tackle real-world scenarios.